Suraj-Chavan1/Project-Atlas/README.md

 - https://www.youtube.com/watch?v=ODOydtV3UBA

 - It is a request to go through the readme first before going through the video for better understanding
-- Work is still in progress for quality documentation and fine-tuning of LLMs
 - **(For demo purposes we have only used the most accessible technology we had)**